ivs-kuleuven/platosim3/docs/source/dev-fork-clone.md

 After you have downloaded the PlatoSim3 code, you first have to install a few packages (so-called dependencies) before you can actually build and run the PLATO Simulator.
 How to do this, is described @ref dev-dependencies "here".

 Note that it is also possible to clone the repository directly onto your local machine, without forking it first.
 You will be able to update the software but not to contribute to it.
 We therefore strongly discourage this approach.
-If you only want to use PlatoSim (without changing the code), you may want to follow the @ref ViaConda "user installation procedure" instead.
+If you only want to use PlatoSim (without changing the code), you may want to follow the @ref user-overview "user installation procedure" instead.